DrDejaVuNG/super/packages/flutter_super/README.md

 The [SuperBuilder] widget allows you to rebuild a part of your UI in response to changes in an [Rx] object.
 It takes a [builder] callback function that receives a [BuildContext] and returns the widget to be built.

-The [builder] callback will be invoked whenever the [Rx] object changes its state, triggering a rebuild of the widget.
+The [builder] callback will be invoked whenever any [Rx] object within it changes its state, triggering a rebuild of the widget.
 The [Rx] object can be accessed within the [builder] callback, allowing you to incorporate its state into your UI.

 Example usage: